-In Eqn.~\ref{eq:eitlinewidth} the term dependent on the pump intensity, through Eqn.~\ref{eq:chi2_I}, is the power-broadened contribution.
-Upon substituting typical experimental parameter-values (see caption under Fig.~\ref{fig:EIT}) into the approximate expression in Eqn.~\ref{eq:eitlinewidth} we predict $\Gamma_{EIT} \approx 100$ kHz for the EIT window.
-This is in close agreement with the rigorous expression in Eqn.~\ref{eq:abs} which is plotted in Fig.~\ref{fig:EIT}(e), as revealed by direct inspection of the figure.
-An expression for the {EIT contrast}, or amplitude of the transparency window, denoted by $C$ (see Fig.~\ref{fig:EIT}e) may be simply obtained by setting $\Delta_c = 0$ in the second term of Eqn.~\ref{eq:alpha_eit}: $C = { |\Omega_c|^2 }/{ (\gamma_{13}\gamma_{12} + |\Omega_c|^2 )}$ which, from Eqn.~\ref{eq:cond1}, predicts $\approx 100$\% transparency.
+In Eq. (\ref{eq:eitlinewidth}), $\Omega_c$ depends on the pump intensity $I$ (see Eq. (\ref{eq:chi2_I}) below), so that the EIT window broadens when the intensity of the pump beam increases.
+Upon substituting typical experimental parameter-values (see caption under Fig.~\ref{fig:EIT}) into the approximate expression in Eq. (\ref{eq:eitlinewidth}), we predict $\Gamma_{EIT} \approx 100$ kHz for the EIT window.
+This is in close agreement with Eq. (\ref{eq:abs}) which is plotted in Fig.~\ref{fig:EIT}(e), as revealed by direct inspection of the figure.
+The probe absorption $\alpha$ is minimum when $\Delta_c$ is minimum, so that an expression for the {EIT contrast}, or amplitude of the transparency window, denoted by $C$ (see Fig.~\ref{fig:EIT}e) may be simply obtained by setting $\Delta_c = 0$ in the second term of Eq. (\ref{eq:alpha_eit}): $C = { |\Omega_c|^2 }/{ (\gamma_{13}\gamma_{12} + |\Omega_c|^2 )}$ which, in the strong coupling approximation (Eq. (\ref{eq:cond1})), predicts $\approx 100$\% transparency.